sumitgaikwad284/E-Commerce/README.md

 # E-commerce Microservices Application

 This is a Spring Boot-based e-commerce application consisting of three microservices: Cart, Product, and User.
-The application uses JWT (JSON Web Token) for authentication and authorization.

 ## Table of Contents
 - [Architecture](#architecture)